nf-core/rangeland/docs/usage.md

 ### Configuring FORCE modules

-The [force-l2ps](https://force-eo.readthedocs.io/en/latest/components/lower-level/level2/l2ps.html#) and the [force-higher-level, TSA submodule](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/index.html) perform the core analysis steps of this pipeline.
+[force-l2ps](https://force-eo.readthedocs.io/en/latest/components/lower-level/level2/l2ps.html#) and the [force-higher-level, TSA submodule](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/index.html) perform the core analysis steps of this pipeline.
 Both tools allow for extensive configuration through parameter files.
-This pipelines automatically generates the appropriate parameter files, while also allowing users to configure every entry of said parameter files.
+This pipelines automatically generates the appropriate parameter files, while also allowing users to configure certain entries of said parameter files.
-This is possible through the usage of the `task.ext.args` property of the `FORCE_PREPROCESS` and `FORCE_HIGHER_LEVEL` processes for `force-l2ps` and `force-higher-level` (TSA submodule), respectively.
+This is possible through the usage of the [`task.ext.args`](#custom-tool-arguments) property of the `FORCE_PREPROCESS` and `FORCE_HIGHER_LEVEL` processes for `force-l2ps` and `force-higher-level` (TSA submodule), respectively.
-Every entry of the parameter file is exposed through `task.ext.args`.
-The only exception are parameters which are described as inputs in this file (e.g. the `FILE_DEM` is supplied through the [dem parameter](#digital-elevation-model-dem) rather than through `task.ext.args`).
-Entries consist of key-value pairs.
+These entries consist of key-value pairs.
 To change the value for a given key, a user would add the following to their Nextflow configuration file:

 ```Groovy